statesman/then-and-now/README.md

 Then and now template
 =================================

+## Of note: there is a tool

+There is a Knight Center project [Juxtapose](http://juxtapose.knightlab.com/#create-new) that does this pretty easily.
+Might consider it.

+## Back to the program

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 This is a new then-and-now template for Statesman.
 It uses the [twentytwenty](https://github.com/zurb/twentytwenty) package from Zurb.